nutriverse/mwana/README.md

 data, as per the SMART rules.
 It returns an output table with the appropriate results based on the data quality test results.
-Fundamentally, the calculators loop over the survey areas in the dataset whilst performing quality appraisal and take decisions on the appropriate prevalence analysis procedure to follow on the basis of the result.
+Fundamentally, the calculators loop over the survey areas in the dataset whilst performing quality appraisal and taking decisions on the appropriate prevalence analysis procedure to follow on the basis of the result.